Topological Stabilization via Higgs and $Z$-Boson Mediated Repulsions in Electroweak Monopole-Antimonopole Pairs: Results and Discussion

-where $T_{00}^{\text{SU(2)}}$ is the positive-definite SU(2) energy density.
-Thus, the repulsive cores originate exclusively from the first term.
-Through Eqs. \ref{eqn:BiMix} \& \ref{eqn:AiMix}, $T_{33}^{\text{SU(2)}}$ encodes interactions mediated by both electromagnetic and $Z$-boson fields.
-Increasing $\tan\theta_W$---equivalent to increasing $Z$-boson mass ($m_Z = m_W/\cos\theta_W$)---shortens weak interaction range.
-This demonstrates $Z$-boson field contribute additional repulsion alongside the Higgs sector.
-The repulsive core sizes, defined as the separation between zero-crossings along each curve, are approximately $1.6\,m_\text{W}^{-1}$, corresponding to a core radius of $R_c\approx0.8\,m_W^{-1}$.
-This scale is consistent with the characteristic range of weak interactions ($\sim m_W^{-1}$).
+The mathematical structure of Cho-Maison $T_{33}^{\text{SU(2)}}$ encodes interactions mediated by both the electromagnetic and $Z$-boson fields (Eqs. \ref{eqn:BiMix} \& \ref{eqn:AiMix}).
+An increase in $\tan\theta_W$ raises the $Z$-boson mass ($m_Z = m_W/\cos\theta_W$), which intensifies the weak interaction strength while shortening its effective range.
+This mechanism is analogous to the Higgs-mediated repulsion: as $\tan\theta_W$ increases, the range of the $Z$-boson repulsion shortens, leaving the electromagnetic attraction dominates at large distances.
+The resulting force imbalance draws the poles together (moving towards the left).
+Figure \ref{fig:t33su2} thus confirms that the $Z$-boson field provides an additional repulsive mechanism alongside the Higgs sector.

+The repulsive core sizes, measured as the separation between the two zero-crossings along each curve, appear to enlarge with increasing Weinberg angle.
+In reality, however, the cores remain nearly identical, with a constant separation of about $1.6\,m_\text{W}^{-1}$.
+The apparent variation in sizes is a visual artifact of the compactified radial coordinate $x_c$.
+The true repulsive cores radius is therefore $R_c\approx0.8\,m_W^{-1}$---consistent with the characteristic range of weak interactions ($\sim1\ m_W^{-1}$).

-Finally, to directly verify the mediation mechanism, we compute the neutral charge density.
-While an isolated Cho-Maison monopole exhibits null neutral charge distribution, Fig. \ref{fig:Zchargedensity} reveals emergent non-zero $\mathcal{N}$ in the MAP configuration.
-This confirms $Z$-boson exchange as the physical mechanism generating the repulsive cores observed in Fig. \ref{fig:t33su2}.
+Finally, to provide a direct verification of the mediation mechanism, we compute the neutral charge density defined in Eq. \ref{eqn:N}.
+While an isolated Cho-Maison monopole exhibits a null neutral charge distribution \cite{ChoMaison}, Fig. \ref{fig:Zchargedensity} reveals a clear, emergent, non-zero $\mathcal{N}$ in the MAP configuration.
+This non-trivial charge distribution unambiguously establishes $Z$-boson exchange as the underlying mechanism responsible for generating the repulsive cores observed in Fig. \ref{fig:t33su2}.